Rubylenshy/Rubylenshy/README.md

 #### About

-Tech in Web and Mathematics | Frontend Developer | Making contributions to communities in building problem-solving products
+Tech in Web and Mathematics | Frontend Developer | Contributing to communities by developing problem-solving products

 <!-- #### 🌱 I’m currently learning ...
 #### 👯 I’m looking to collaborate on ... -->